A Good Man in Africa (novel): Publication

 Morgan Leafy also appears in two short stories, "Next Boat from Douala" and "The Coup" which concern his departure from Africa.
 The stories appear in the collection On the Yankee Station, published later in 1981, but as Boyd explained in an interview the collection was actually written before the novel, though Boyd claimed he had written both when he sent the collection to potential publishers.
 Hamish Hamilton agreed to publish the novel (as yet unwritten) and collection in that order, Boyd admits "So I said to my new editor, Christopher Sinclair-Stevenson, 'Look, the manuscript is in a shocking state, I just need a couple of months to knock into shape’, and I sat down and wrote A Good Man in Africa in a white heat of dynamic endeavour in three months at my kitchen table.

-Inspiration
+Background

 William Boyd grew up in Western Africa, living in both Ghana and Nigeria.
 He explains that the setting for the novel "is completely set in Ibadan in Western Nigeria even though I changed the names, but everybody in it is made up.
-It’s rooted in my autobiography in terms of its colour, texture and smells but the story is – and that’s something that’s always been the case with me - invented.
+It’s rooted in my autobiography in terms of its colour, texture and smells but the story is – and that’s something that’s always been the case with me – invented.
 There is an autobiographical element in that the character of Dr Murray is very much a two-dimensional portrait of my father."
+Boyd said that it was his wife's idea to write a full length novel about Leafy and that he considers that, "inhabiting someone who's absolutely unlike me is more attractive than writing some thinly disguised autobiography".